 Green Card Lottery

-US immigration law grants 55 immigrant visas to foreign nationals from countries that have a small number of applications for permanent residence in the United States.
-If you meet the minimum educational requirements and do not have criminal activity, immigration violations or other problems, then you can apply for the DV program for a chance to be randomly selected and get an immigrant visa right away.
+The US Immigration Law grants 55 immigrant visas for foreign nationals from countries that have a small number of applications for permanent residence in the United States.
+If you meet the minimum educational requirements and do not have criminal activity, immigration violations, or other problems, you can apply for the DV program for the chance to be randomly selected and receive an immigrant visa immediately.

 Unfortunately, as with all lotteries, your chances of success in the DV program depend on luck.
 Also, if you come from a country that already has a lot of applicants for permanent residence, your chances of winning are drastically reduced.

 However, if you are selected under the DV program, you will immediately have an immigrant visa and a shortcut to the green card, provided that you can go through all the stages of registration before the visa expires.